National DNA Day,

 But DNA Day offers many additional opportunities to get involved with ASHG and the wider community by sharing what you do and why it matters.

-Moderated by Maurice Godfrey , PhD, of ASHG's Information & Education Committee, this webinar will explore local, regional, and national opportunities for ASHG members and the wider scientific community to get involved and celebrate the value and potential of genetics.
+This webinar will explore local, regional, and national opportunities for ASHG members and the wider scientific community to get involved and celebrate the value and potential of genetics.

-Maurice will discuss how the key to engagement is hands-on!
-He will also share his part in working with schools with Native communities and getting students interested and motivated through their DNA Day programs.
+- Working with schools with Native communities and getting students interested and motivated through their DNA Day programs.